Why 80% of AI Projects Fail — And the One Thing That Prevents It

 Everyone starts in the wrong place

-But nothing really changes.
+But nothing really does.
+Why?
 Because they automated the wrong thing.

 I learned this the hard way

-When I first started building systems, I made this mistake too.
-A client would come in, tell me what they wanted automated, and I'd build exactly that.
-Fast.
-Clean.
-Technically solid.
+Early on, I made the same mistake.
+A client would tell me what they wanted automated, and I'd build exactly that.
+Good code, clean architecture, delivered fast.

 Buying a tool is not building a system

-This is the thing most people get wrong.
-They think automation means buying software.
+Most people think automation means buying software.
+It doesn't.

-Plugging in a chatbot is not AI infrastructure.
-Connecting two apps through Zapier is not a system.
-These are band-aids.
-They work until your process changes — and your process will change.
+A chatbot on your website isn't AI infrastructure.
+Connecting two apps through Zapier isn't a system.
+Those are band-aids.
+They hold up until your process changes — and your process will change, probably sooner than you think.

-A tool moves data from A to B. A system runs your operations.
+Tools move data from point A to point B. Systems run your operations.

 What the successful projects have in common

-Every project I've built that actually worked — the ones where the client calls me three months later saying their team can't believe the difference — they all started the same way.
+I've built a lot of these by now.
+The ones that actually worked — where three months later the client tells me their team can't believe the difference — all started the same way.

-When you understand that — really understand it — the build becomes obvious.
-Every workflow has a clear reason.
-Every integration solves a specific, measurable problem.
-Nothing is wasted.
+Once you understand that — genuinely understand it — what you need to build becomes obvious.
+Every workflow has a clear purpose.
+Every integration fixes a specific, measurable problem.
+You're not guessing.

 So what actually prevents failure?